 Cheque, Savings or Credit?

-Each EFTPOS terminal in Australia has three buttons on it when it comes to account selection.
+Each merchant terminal in Australia when making a purchase has three buttons on it when it comes to account selection.
 Here’s what it means if you press each one:

-Pros and Cons of Cheque, Savings and Credit
+Pros and Cons of selecting Credit, Cheque or Savings

 It’s important to remember that selecting the right account for the way you spend is key.
-Different accounts will offer different fee structures based on the number of EFTPOS transactions you make in a given month.
+Different accounts will offer different fee structures based on the number and type of transactions you make in a given month.

-For example, some everyday/transactional/cheque accounts, like Greater Bank’s Ultimate Access offer unlimited transactions each month, so long as you deposit >$2,000 in the same month (like your salary).
-If you’re a heavy card user, having no fee bank accounts can be a great way to help save money.
+For example, some everyday accounts, like Greater Bank’s Ultimate Access offers unlimited transactions each month, so long as you deposit >$2,000 in the same month (like your salary).
+Having no fee everyday transaction account can be a great way to help you save money.

-Researching and comparing the right bank account for you will help you improve your personal finances.
+Researching and comparing the right everyday transaction account for you may help you improve your personal finances.